Mariners vs. White Sox Player Props Betting Odds

-Oddsmakers have listed player props for Julio Rodriguez, Luis Robert and others when the Seattle Mariners visit the Chicago White Sox at Guaranteed Rate Field on Tuesday at 8:10 PM ET.
+Player prop bet options for Luis Robert and others are listed when the Seattle Mariners visit the Chicago White Sox at Guaranteed Rate Field on Wednesday at 2:10 PM ET.

 Bet on this matchup or its props with BetMGM!